Daytime television in the United States: Types of daytime programming

 There are several different genres or formats of daytime programming that are produced.
 Most of these shows can be produced on a low budget, as these shows have to be able to make at least five new episodes per week (sometimes more) for most of the year.
 Most daytime shows are syndicated, meaning local stations buy the rights to air them.

-Daytime commercials

-Commercials aired during weekday daytime programming mostly advertise food & drink, household goods, feminine products, and baby/child care products that target housewives and stay-at-home moms, who make up the largest portion of the daytime viewing audience.
-Public service announcements are also usually aired during daytime hours.
-Additionally, commercials tend to target retired persons through advertisement of such products as timeshare and retirement insurance, such as those available through AARP.
-During the 1980s, an entire series of diabetes testing supply commercials were produced for daytime television by Liberty Medical, which became well known due to their spokesman Wilfred Brimley and his often direct and gruff nature when addressing the audience.

-Commercials aired during weekend daytime programming, especially during sports programming, target mostly (though not exclusively) male audiences.
-Such commercials advertise beer and other alcoholic beverages, men's hygiene (especially shaving products), new vehicles, auto parts and auto maintenance facility chains, personal and corporate business, airlines, luxury hotels, and upscale restaurants and pubs.

 Court shows

 There are currently many different court shows produced in United States daytime television.
 Most of these shows usually deal with one, sometimes two small claims court cases per episode.
 Other shows deal with family law or reenactments of more serious cases.
-The cases are typically a form of binding arbitration between two litigating parties who agree to drop their conventional lawsuit to appear on television; they are not scripted, the participants are not actors, and decisions are handed down by real judges or attorneys.
+The cases are typically a form of binding arbitration between two litigating parties who agree to drop their conventional lawsuit to appear on television (with any monetary payments from a decision being paid out of a fund set up by the production company).
+They are generally unscripted, feature actual litigants with cases pending in court, and decisions are handed down by real judges or attorneys.
 All of the following court shows are syndicated.
 Court shows usually occupy the morning and late-afternoon time slots.